andi-d/eagb/README.md

     - [MySQL](http://mysql.com/): Enter your Server Information and User credentials.
 Then click &lt;Install&gt;.
 4. Finish!
 You should now see the "Success" page.
 To check your installation, navigate to yourdomain.tld/demo.php to see the demo page.

+NOTE: Default Username and Password for the Adminpage:
+User: admin
+Password: password

 ### Integration
 _(For basic integration, you can check the demo.php inside your webroot.)_